 Agency reputation is really important.
 Has the agent’s agency been around for long?
 Have they brought many books to market?
 Are they known for the genre or age range for which you want to write?
 Publishing is a business of relationships and reputation.

 You also need to take the agent’s rank into consideration — are they a newer agent with the agency or pretty senior in the organization?
 How long have they been agenting?
-There are pros and cons for a younger agent vs. an established agent, and I think that will be my next post.
+There are pros and cons for a younger agent vs. an established agent, which I address in this post about how to select a literary agent.

 This is a big decision.
 And getting offers from multiple literary agents is becoming more and more common, from what I’m noticing (a post on this later, as well).
-For every writer in this position, I just want to say: this is your decision.
+For every writer who has received multiple offers from literary agents, I just want to say: this is your decision.
 Take your time and don’t be afraid to ask questions.
 Agents are intimidating to a lot of writers but, at this level, you really are in control.
 Use it.